ikahssay/Portfolio/Gitlet/README.md

 ## Main Design
 <img src="images/commits and blobs diagram.png" align="middle" width="550px" >

+The figure above illustrates the way I designed the framework for commits, files (or Blobs), and its metadata.

 Each Commit object in the class will have:

 - A commit ID (i.e. the SHA-1 value) will act as the Commit object's reference/pointer (seen at the top of the "commit box" in the above Figure).